Upper Volga railway: Planning and construction before the Revolution

 Steam locomotive of type "2-2-0-P".
 Operated in the 1900s, 1910s, 1920s on the lines Rybinsk-Bezhetsk and Kashin-Krasny Holm (photo from the book of V.A.
 Rakov "Locomotives of domestic railways").

-The Verkhne-Volzhskaya railway was built in order to connect the cities of Kashin (at that time the station of the Moscow-Vindavo-Rybinsk railway), Kalyazin and Novki station of the Moscow-Nizhny Novgorod railway.
+The Upper Volga railway was built to connect Kashin (at that time a station of the Moscow-Vindavo-Rybinsk railway), Kalyazin, and Novki stations of the Moscow-Nizhny Novgorod railway.

-Also, two more branches were to be built from Kalyazin.
-The first - to the station Savelovo (then - run by the Northern Railways), and the second - to the city of Uglich.
+Two more branches were also to be built from Kalyazin: the first to Savyolovo station (then under the jurisdiction of Northern Railways), and the second to the city of Uglich.

-According to data for 1914, the total length of the road was 332 versts (354 km).
-Of these, the Kashin-Novka line was to be the longest - about 239 versts, the Kalyazin-Savelovo branch 50 versts (53 km), and the Kalyazin-Uglich branch about 43 versts (46 km).
+According to 1914 estimates, the total length of the line was to be 354 km.
+Of these, the Kashin-Novki line was to be the longest, at approximately about 255 km, the Kalyazin-Savyolovo branch 53 km, and the Kalyazin-Uglich branch approximately 46 km.

-Because of the First World War and the revolution in Russia, construction was very slow.
-During the years 1914–1917, the company built the Kalyazin-Savelovo railway line, which was opened in 1918.
+Due to World War I and the Russian Revolution, construction proceeded very slowly.
+During 1914–1917, the company built the Kalyazin-Savyolovo line, which opened in 1918.

-The second "short" branch of Kashin-Kalyazin was also built.
-The opening of this section closed the reserve route from Moscow to St. Petersburg, passing through Kalyazin, Ovinische, Khvoynaya, Mga.
+A second, short line, Kashin-Kalyazin, was also built.
+The opening of this section closed the backup route from Moscow to St. Petersburg, which passed through Kalyazin, Ovinischi, Khvoynaya, and Mga.

-In 1916, the price lists for the construction of the Kashin-Novki and Savelovo-Uglich lines were developed.
-However, in connection with the same difficult financial situation in the country, the construction of the Savyolovsky radius from Kalyazin through Uglich to Rybinsk (designed in pre-revolution Russia) never began.
+In 1916, cost estimates were developed for the construction of the Kashin-Novki and Savyolovo-Uglich lines.
+However, due to the country's dire financial situation, construction of the Savyolovsky radius from Kalyazin via Uglich to Rybinsk (designed during the Russian Empire) never began.

-Verkhne-Volzhskaya railway in the Soviet era
+Soviet era

-After 1918, several members of the Society of the Upper Volga Railway, including entrepreneur and railway pioneer N.V.
-Belyaev suffered repressions, and the Upper Volga Railroad Society, as well as the lines of the railway built up – were nationalized and handed over to the People's Commissariat of Railways.
+After 1918, some members of the company, such as Belyaev, suffered from repressions, and the railway lines built by the company were nationalized and transferred to the jurisdiction of the People's Commissariat of Communication Routes of the Soviet Union.

-The "tsarist" plans for the construction of the Kalyazin-Uglich-Rybinsk line were recalled in the 1930s during industrialization when it became necessary to deliver construction materials for the construction of the Uglich hydroplant.
-In a short time, the Kalyazin-Uglich branch (48 km), opened for traffic in 1937, was finally completed based on the project plans of the Upper Volga Railroad Society.
+The imperial plans to build the Kalyazin-Uglich-Rybinsk line were cancelled in the 1930s during industrialization, when it became necessary to transport materials for the construction of the Uglich Hydroelectric Station.
+The Kalyazin-Uglich line (48 km) was quickly built according to the company's design under the Empire, opening to traffic in 1937.

-With the flooding of the bed of the Uglich reservoir in some areas, it was necessary to move the roads, and some of the settlements were flooded, including the historic town of Kalyazin.
-The same happened with the settlements on the section between the cities of Uglich and Rybinsk in connection with the organization of the Rybinsk Reservoir.
+Due to the flooding of the Uglich Reservoir bed, some sections of the already constructed railway had to be relocated, and some of its stations and the settlements were flooded, including the historic town of Kalyazin.
+The same happened to settlements on the section between Uglich and Rybinsk due to the construction of the Rybinsk Reservoir.

-Upper-Volga railroad today
+Today

-Today, the Savelovo-Kalyazin and Kalyazin-Uglich branches are part of the Savelovsky direction of the Moscow region of October Railway.
-They serve goods trains and the passenger train Moscow-Rybinsk.
+Today, the Savyolovo-Kalyazin and Kalyazin-Uglich lines are part of the Savelovsky direction of the October Railway.
+They carry freight trains and the Moscow-Rybinsk passenger train.